ShailenNaidoo/gatsby-webapp-starterpack/README.md

 ### 4. Configure Github

-- Go to the `settings` page for the project on https://github.com
+- Go to the `settings` page for the project on https://github.com.
+- Make sure that `wikis` and `projects` are unselected.
+- Add collaborators under the `collaborators & teams` page.
+- Go to the `branches` page and click `add rule`.
+  - Type `master` into the section that says `Apply rule to`.
+  - Select `Require pull request reviews before merging` and all sub-options under it.
+  - Select the `Include administrators` option.
--
+  - Click `Save changes`.
+- Make the following changes in the project itself:
+- Update link in `pull_request_template.md` to new project (and not starter repo).
+- Override gatekeeper in `docs/CODEOWNERS` if needed.

 ### 5. Update `README.md` and config files